usbarmory/usbarmory/README.md

 The USB armory from [Inverse Path](https://inversepath.com) is an open source hardware design, implementing a flash drive sized computer.

-This repository contains the hardware design, additional software repositories can be found on [GitHub](https://github.com/inversepath).

 This repository is aimed towards developers, if you wish to purchase a USB armory board please see the [ordering information](https://inversepath.com/usbarmory#ordering).